 What is this project?

-The Yvonne Richardson Community Center, a community center located on Rock Street in southeast Fayetteville, is going to be upgraded with a facility renovation.
-The center was built in 1996 and was funded by former University of Arkansas Men’s Basketball Coach Nolan Richardson in honor of his daughter, Yvonne, and was specifically built to provide programming for under-served families.
-It is staffed, operated, and maintained by the Fayetteville Parks & Recreation department.
-We would like to know what you would hope to see in such a center.
+The Yvonne Richardson Community Center, located on Rock Street in southeast Fayetteville, is going to be upgraded and expanded.
+The center, named after the former University of Arkansas Men’s Basketball Coach Nolan Richardson’s daughter Yvonne, was built in 1996 to provide programming for under-served families.
+It is staffed, operated, and maintained by Fayetteville Parks, Natural Resources, and Cultural Affairs department.

 Why is it important?